 Government

-In the unitary parliamentary Republic of Djibouti, a President, head of state, and Prime Minister heads of government.
-Although Djibouti argues for improved political stability and development, concerns about violations of human rights and lack of political freedom have been made.
+The president and prime minister, respectively, are the head of state and head of cabinet of the Djiboutian single parliamentary republic.
+More political stability and development are the first concerns for Djibouti; yet, discussions have primarily centred on problems of violations of human rights and insufficient political freedom.
 Originally appointed in 1999 and re-elected for a fifth term in April 2021, the current president is Ismail Omar Guelleh.

 Foreign relations